Starting Linux

 Heap API

 The heap is a constantly changing array of files that evolves as the computer operates.
 It is a tree shaped hierarchy, with rules for the relationships between it’s nodes and leaves.
 Nodes have children, leaves do not.
-One except to that rule is the root node contains data and it has leaves.
+One exception to that rule is, the root node contains data and it has leaves.

 The hierarchy is formed by parents, children and siblings.
 This structure enables files and functions to find and call each other.